muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 ### **Symptom**

 Same job finishes fast sometimes, but slow at other times.
+Not applicable for Spark Serverless or BQ ondemand.

 ### **Causes**